What Should a Baby Wear Under a Swaddle?

 - The recommended room temperature is between 68 and 70℉.
 You should adjust how many layers your baby wears to keep them comfortable in cooler or warmer temperatures.

 - Select a swaddle or sleep sack at a TOG rating that suits the season and temperature of your home.

-- All babies are different, but as a general rule should wear 1 additional layer to you.
+- All babies are different, but as a general rule they should wear one more layer than you do.
 The swaddle counts as a layer.

 As parents, our children’s safety and comfort are always priorities.

 If you find yourself obsessing over which clothes to dress your baby in to keep them at the correct temperature, you’re not alone!

 I remember the frantic 2 A.M. internet searches of how many layers my son needed, feeling his chest under his swaddle and wondering, ‘Is he too hot?!’, ‘Is he too cold?!’

 Overheating is a risk for swaddled babies and is a known cause of sudden infant death syndrome (SIDS), so you want to ensure you’re dressing your baby appropriately under their swaddle.